rch-goldsnaker/esp32-thingsboard-platformio-wokwi-debug/README.md

 1. Create a new device in ThingsBoard
 2. Copy the device **Access Token**
 3. Replace the `TOKEN` in `main.cpp`
-4. The device will automatically create the `ledState` client attribute
+4. The device will automatically create telemetry and attribute data when buttons are pressed

 ### 4. Wokwi Simulation
 1. Open the project in Wokwi
 2. The `diagram.json` contains:
    - ESP32 DevKit C V4
-   - Blue button (Telemetry) on GPIO 0
+   - Button 1 (Telemetry) on GPIO 0
-   - Green button (Attributes) on GPIO 4
+   - Button 2 (Attributes) on GPIO 4
-   - Orange button (RPC) on GPIO 5
+   - Button 3 (RPC) on GPIO 5
 3. Run the simulation
 4. Monitor serial port for connection status and button actions